dongskyler/ubuntu-20-desktop-post-installation-script/README.md

 ## Notes

-VirtualBox is temporarily removed from the installation, due to complications of its interactive full-window dialogues of agree-to-terms and MOK key setups.
+VirtualBox is temporarily (but indefinitely) excluded from the installation, due to complications of its interactive full-window dialogues of agree-to-terms and MOK key setups.

 ---